jirsoft/NC/README.md

 ```

 ### VERSION HISTORY
-#### v1.33
+#### v1.38
-	resolution independt, but it needs at least 800px horizonatlly
+	better resolution configuration
-	new config system (old will be converted on-the-fly)
+	improved config system (old will be converted on-the-fly)
 	speed-up
 	bugfixes
+	test for TUI.INC version (needed for new config)

 #### v1.26
 	combined serial and network communication (switch ON/OFF ESP8266 with F11, restart server and use other medium)